SiniCode/keysmith/documentation/testing.md

 ## Manual testing

-In addition to automated tests, encryption and decryption have been tested manually with various input messages, and all bugs that were found were fixed.
+In addition to automated tests, encryption and decryption have been tested manually with various input messages, and all bugs that were found have been fixed.
+Also, to make sure that the function `generate_primes` generates actual prime numbers in key creation, a set of generated primes was checked with an independent [primality test tool](https://www.dcode.fr/primality-test).